matt-l-morgan/music_editing_project-/src/cs3500/music/model/README.txt

-CHANGES MADE TO MODEL FOR HW6: we made an abstract class for Note called Abstractnote.
+CHANGES MADE TO MODEL FOR HW6:
+- we made an abstract class for Note called Abstractnote.
 This allows us to made the IMusicEditorModel more abstract and remove our own concrete classes for the methods parameters.

+- We also made a new test in MusicEditorModel called testEmptyConstructor to test different methods for an empty piece.

+-We also made a new tests file and moved all the model tests there

+-We also added volume and Instrument fields to Abstract notes to integrate with midi files